U.S. companies add more jobs but growth disappoints

 Demand for refinancing was hit hardest by the acceleration in rates, with applications slumping 15.0 percent.
 The gauge of loan requests for home purchases - a leading indicator of home sales - held up relatively better, falling just 1.6 percent.

-(Additional reporting by Angela Moon in New York and Jason Lange and Lucia Mutikani in Washington; Editing by Neil Stempleman)
+(Additional reporting by Angela Moon in New York and Jason Lange and Lucia Mutikani in Washington; Editing by Andrea Ricci)